Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 Skydivers will use the surface area of their arms, legs, and torso to change the direction and orientation of their body in the air, just as shown in the animation.

-My point is, if a human can turn using body surface, now imagine having an aerodynamic weapon that weighs around 500 pounds falling under gravity a slight deflection on the tail considering the amount of air pressure will help it direct to its designated target.
+My point is: if a human can turn using body surface, now imagine having an aerodynamic weapon that weighs around 500 pounds fallen under gravity.

-Let us closely examine the parts of the GBU 39 this is the steel penetrating casing or cable cover.
+Let us closely examine the parts of the GBU-39.

-Inside it lies this 113 kilograms or 250 pound unguided bomb.
+Inside it lies this 113 kilograms or 250-pound unguided bomb.

-They essentially repurposed this bomb used by the Air Force and re-engineered it to fit inside this casing this is the arming generator or unit cover moving backward is the wing assembly unit.
+They essentially repurpose this bomb used by the Air Force and re-engineered it to fit inside this casing.

 Lastly, we have the tail unit that aids in stabilizing the missile.